openware/open-finance-protocol/orders.md

 ---
 # Orders

 In our standard, the parameters order plays an important role as the position of the parameter represents a key.
-All utilized parameters must be present in request and response even if they not utilized.
-To skip optional parameter use `null` value.
+All utilized parameters must be present in request and response even if they are not utilized.
+To skip optional parameter use a `null` value.

 **Order types** supported with `create_order` method: